 Solidarity products and services in French retail banking

 To develop a solidarity based banking offer, Societe Generale offers new sustainable and responsible products, encourages its customers to develop a solidarity approach and promote microfinance around the world.

-Futhermore, a partnership agreement with SPEAR (Society for Actively Responsible Saving) cooperative certified by Finansol that allows companies or charities wishing to carry out a solidarity project to obtain a bank loan thanks to savers who want to give meaning to their savings..
+Furthermore, a partnership agreement with a solidarity crowdfunding platform SPEAR (Société Pour une Épargne Activement Responsable), a cooperative certified by Finansol that allows companies or charities wishing to carry out a solidarity project to obtain a bank loan thanks to savers who want to give meaning to their savings.

 Solidarity Products and Services in International Retail Banking and Financial Services

 Societe Generale’s international retail banking division offers their customers products and services that meet the highest international standards and that are adapted to suit their needs.
 In seeking out new customers, the foreign networks contribute to the number of banking products and services available to and used by local communities in countries where the level of “financial inclusion” is still relatively low.
 The innovative products and services they frequently launch on their domestic markets also make them a source of positive competition for clients.

 In International, modelled on the cards offered in France, Societe Generale Morocco is continuing to roll out its SOS Villages d’Enfants charity bank card, thereby supporting the association of the same name, which works towards funding the schooling of children from disadvantaged backgrounds.
 A solidarity offering was also launched in the Czech Republic in mid-2016.